 The Group has a project underway to enable interest rate benchmark (IBOR) reform and transition away from LIBOR.
-IBOR reform impacts the Bank across multiple areas including, but not limited to, products, systems, legal contracts and processes.
+IBOR reform impacts the Group across multiple areas including, but not limited to, products, systems, legal contracts and processes.
 A high-level approach has been devised and full impact assessment across impacted areas is currently in progress.
+The Group has a project underway between the Risk, IT, Legal, Treasury and Capital Markets and finance departments within the Group on systems, contracts and interest calculation method to ensure seamless transition under the proposed reforms.

-Notes to the condensed consolidated interim financial information for the period from 1 January 2021 to 31 March 2021 (continued)
+Notes to the condensed consolidated interim financial information for the period from 1 January 2021 to 30 June 2021 (continued)